dudushy/minecraft-server/README.md

         `motd=` default=A Minecraft Server / ([motd generator](https://minecraft.tools/en/motd.php))

 7. Well, we're done! :smile: ~~I love adding a new step just to tell you we're done~~
+---
+### Open server
+1. Just execute `start-server.bat`.

+2. Guess what?
+We are done! :smile:
+---
 ### FAQ
 - How to change server ip?